 Please see my Google Scholar or ResearchGate profiles for PDFs

 van Kesteren F, Delehanty B, Westrick SE, Palme R, Boonstra R, Lane JE, Boutin S, McAdam AG, Dantzer B. Experimental increases in stress hormones alter function of the neuroendocrine stress axis in wild red squirrels without negatively impacting survival and reproduction.
-Submitted November 2017.
+Submitted April 2018 [preprint]

 Hämäläinen A, McAdam AG, Lane JE, Dantzer B, Humphries MM, Boutin S. Substantial individual variation in the onset and rate of reproductive senescence in a wild mammal.
-Submitted November 2017.
+In revision February 2018

-Raulo, A, Dantzer, B. The changing role of the effects of glucocorticoid stress hormones on pro-social behaviour during the evolution of vertebrate social behaviour.
-In revision November 2017
+39) Raulo, A, Dantzer, B. 2018.
+The changing role of the effects of glucocorticoid stress hormones on pro-social behaviour during the evolution of vertebrate social behaviour.
+Ecology & Evolution In press

-36) Ren T, Boutin S, Humphries MM, Dantzer B, Gorrell JC, Coltman DW, McAdam AG, Wu M. Seasonal, spatial and maternal effects on gut microbiome in wild red squirrels.
-Microbiome accepted.
+35) Ren T, Boutin S, Humphries MM, Dantzer B, Gorrell JC, Coltman DW, McAdam AG, Wu M. 2017.
+Seasonal, spatial and maternal effects on gut microbiome in wild red squirrels.
+Microbiome 5, 163.

 34) Cooper EB, Taylor RW, Kelley AD, Martinig AR, Boutin S, Humphries MM, Dantzer B, Lane JE, McAdam AG.
+2017.
 Personality is correlated with natal dispersal in North American red squirrels (Tamiasciurus hudsonicus).
-Behaviour Accepted
+Behaviour 154, 939-961.

 32) Dantzer B, Braga Goncalves I, Spence-Jones HC, Bennett NC, Heistermann M, Ganswindt A, Gaynor D, Dubuc C, Gaynor D, Manser MB, Clutton-Brock T. 2017.
 The influence of stress hormones and aggression on cooperative behavior in wild meerkats.
 Proceedings of the Royal Society Series B 284, 20171248.